Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Raise your hand if you’re skeptical about Hepa filters?
-Since you can’t see what I’m doing, I’m literally raising my hand, or use to.
+Since you can’t see what I’m doing, I’m literally raising my hand, or used to.
 That is until I had the chance to test out Honeywell’s True HEPA Compact Tower air purifier.
-For a quick lowdown about the fuss on what HEPA’s about, check this article on medical grade HEPA filtration.
+For a quick lowdown about the fuss on what HEPA’s about, check this article on medical-grade HEPA filtration.
 These make some of the most highly-rated air purifiers in the world.

-In terms of the gadgets we review it’s relatively unremarkable.
-It’s body is crafted from plastic, there is a dial on the top to control 3 fans speeds and the back flap opens up allowing you to change out the HEPA filters, which needs to happen once a year.
+In terms of the gadgets, we review it’s relatively unremarkable.
+Its body is crafted from plastic, there is a dial on the top to control 3 fans speeds and the back flap opens up allowing you to change out the HEPA filters, which needs to happen once a year.
 You may want to check out our Honeywell True HEPA reviews for more great options.
 This Honeywell model also includes a carbon filter in the box that is designed to filter out odors and smells.
-Since my bedroom has a scented oil therapy thingee – the chicks dig it – I opted to not use this.
+Since my bedroom has a scented oil therapy thingy – the chicks dig it – I opted to not use this.

 In terms of effectiveness, my room is about 15×15 at the most and that doesn’t include my bathroom or closets.
-Nonetheless, it’s designed to work in room’s up to 300 sq feet, but since I can only attest to my room and my experience I can stay it’s effective.
+Nonetheless, it’s designed to work in rooms up to 300 sq feet, but since I can only attest to my room and my experience I can stay it’s effective.
 Our Honeywell True Hepa air purifier review showcases a compact air purifier that allows you to move it around your house.
 Moving on, throughout my testing I kept the fan at 1, which is the lowest setting, though on certain days, say after I had the windows open, I’d crank it to the highest setting, 3, and let it filter out all the toxins that had been collected in my room’s air.
-However, at this setting the fan can be a bit intrusive, especially if you watch TV or listen to music close by, but the lowest setting didn’t impede upon my movie watching experience.
+However, in this setting, the fan can be a bit intrusive, especially if you watch TV or listen to music close by, but the lowest setting didn’t impede upon my movie-watching experience.